LuoRenqiang/Renqiang-Luo.github.io/_pages/about.md

 <span class='anchor' id='-experiences'></span>

 # News
+- 02/2025: New position started in the College of Computer Science and Technology at <strong>Jilin University</strong>.
 - 02/2025: The paper <strong>FairGP: A Scalable and Fair Graph Transformer Using Graph Partitioning</strong> has been invited to be presented at an oral session at AAAI 2025.
 - 01/2025: Serve as PC member of IJCAI'25.
 - 01/2025: One paper entitled: <strong>Factor Graph-based Interpretable Neural Networks</strong> accepted by ICLR'25.